redpencilio/app-server-monitor/README.md

 #### Prometheus configuration and rules
 Prometheus can be configured in `./config/prometheus.yml` and `./config/alertmanager.yml`.
 Since these files are environment specific, the config folder is listed in `.gitignore`.

+How to configure scrape jobs in Prometheus is explained in [the official documentation](https://prometheus.io/docs/prometheus/latest/getting_started/).